johnchadwell/DDD-JayCh/RecipeREADME.md

 ## Project Description

 The project chosen for this class was to build a recipe inventory system for a restaurant.
-The objective was to design a inventory tracking system such that as orders are made and inventory items are deducted based on the the recipe ingredients.
+The objective was to design a inventory tracking system such that as orders are made then inventory items will be deducted based on the the recipe ingredients.
 When an inventory item "quantity" is reduced to a certain threshold from numerous orders then an inventory order is generated.
 Once the inventory order is delivered then the quantity value is updated for that inventory item.

 ## Design Limitations